 With all these cats in care, volunteers organise the ordering and delivery of food, litter and other supplies and transport cats about: a never-ending job!

-One of our aims is to encourage the neutering of all cats and kittens not required for breeding.
+One of our aims is to encourage the neutering of all cats and kittens.
 For cat owners in need, we can provide assistance in the form of money-off vouchers towards the veterinary cost of neutering.
 For more information, please call our Local Helpline 0845 313 4746.
 This is also the number to call for help on cat care issues or advice on what to do for a cat in need.

 Through our Lost and Found pages, we operate a service that helps reunite owners with their lost cats.